Last Updated on: 20th October 2023, 02:22 pm

-If bubbling due to stress, the invasion of its space by a human hand or object will make things worse.
+If bubbling due to stress, the invasion of its space by a human hand or object will exacerbate matters.

 Check Tank Conditions

 You can best assist a hermit crab by checking the tank conditions.
-If left alone in good conditions, they’ll have a better chance of making a full recovery.
+If left alone in suitable conditions, they’ll have a better chance of recovering fully.

 According to The Proceedings of the Royal Society, hermit crabs use humidity to find food.
 The ideal humidity level depends on the hermit crab species, but 80% is usually optimal.

 If the humidity is less, mist the tank with non-chlorinated or bottled water.
 Also, changing the substrate or adding moss to the tank can increase the humidity level.

 After checking humidity, ensure the tank’s temperature is 80 degrees Fahrenheit.
 Doing so can dehydrate hermit crabs, and this is a common cause of bubbles.

 Should the aquarium need more heat, add a heater or use insulators.
 Examples include:

 - Aluminum foil with the shiny side facing inside the tank.

 These adjustments should ensure that the tank is sufficiently warm.